Geoinformatics: Overview

+Data standards and infrastructure

+Geoinformatics depends on shared data models, controlled vocabularies and persistent identifiers to combine observations produced by different surveys and laboratories.
+GeoSciML, an Open Geospatial Consortium standard, provides a common model for geological units, earth materials, structures, boreholes and samples.
+The International Geo Sample Number performs a related function for physical specimens by assigning globally unique, resolvable identifiers that can connect a sample to datasets, publications and repositories.

+Repositories and synthesis systems support different parts of the data lifecycle.
+Examples include PANGAEA for Earth and environmental observations, EarthChem for geochemical and petrological data, and Macrostrat for linked geological maps and stratigraphic columns.
+Increasingly, these infrastructures apply the FAIR principles so that data and metadata are findable, accessible, interoperable and reusable by both people and software.

 Research

 Research in this field is used to support global and local environmental, energy and security programs.
 The Geographic Information Science and Technology group of Oak Ridge National Laboratory is supported by various government departments and agencies including the United States Department of Energy.
 It is currently the only group in the United States Department of Energy National Laboratory System to focus on advanced theory and application research in this field.
 A lot of interdisciplinary research exists that involves geoinformatics fields including computer science, information technology, software engineering, biogeography, geography, conservation, architecture, spatial analysis and reinforcement learning.

 Applications

 Many fields benefit from geoinformatics, including urban planning and land use management, in-car navigation systems, virtual globes, land surveying, public health, local and national gazetteer management, environmental modeling and analysis, military, transport network planning and management, agriculture, meteorology and climate change, oceanography and coupled ocean and atmosphere modelling, business location planning, architecture and archeological reconstruction, telecommunications, criminology and crime simulation, aviation, biodiversity conservation and maritime transport.

 The importance of the spatial dimension in assessing, monitoring and modelling various issues and problems related to sustainable management of natural resources is recognized all over the world.

-Geoinformatics becomes very important technology to decision-makers across a wide range of disciplines, industries, commercial sector, environmental agencies, local and national government, research, and academia, national survey and mapping organisations, International organisations, United Nations, emergency services, public health and epidemiology, crime mapping, transportation and infrastructure, information technology industries, GIS consulting firms, environmental management agencies), tourist industry, utility companies, market analysis and e-commerce, mineral exploration, Seismology etc. Many government and non government agencies started to use spatial data for managing their day-to-day activities.
+Geoinformatics is an important technology to decision-makers across a wide range of disciplines and industries such as: environmental agencies, local and national government, research, academia, national surveys, mapping organisations, international organisations such as the United Nations, emergency services, public health agencies, crime mapping, transportation and infrastructure, information technology industries, GIS consulting firms, the tourist industry, utility companies, market analysis, e-commerce, mineral exploration and seismology.